LevRoz630/docker-drw/README.md

 # DRW Development Environment

-This Docker setup provides a complete development environment for the DRW project with both repositories cloned and ready for development.
+This Docker setup provides a complete development environment for the DRW project. **You must clone the repositories on your host before starting the container.**

 ## Repositories